Tsun0193/nxGREG/documents/housing/extract-entity-housing.md

    - Screen → Module
    - Tab → Screen
    - Function → Tab
-   - Form Field → Form
    - Session → Module

 2. **Bidirectional Clarity:** Use both BELONGS_TO and HAS_TAB for Screen↔Tab to make relationships explicit in both directions

-3. **Data Flow:** Use AFFECTS for tabs that influence each other (e.g., Basic Information affects Order, Accounting, Cancellation tabs)
+3. **Data Flow:** Use AFFECTS for tabs that influence each other (e.g., Basic Information affects all other 10 tabs)

 4. **Session Management:** Use STORES for functions/tabs that save data to session entities